michaelaffare/michaelaffare.github.io/portfolio/tswd/project_part2_detailed.md

-### Shorthand storyboard (before user review/critique):
+### Shorthand (before user review/critique): NB: There is a final Project 2 link at the end.
+This was initial draft (before review)
-NB:
-- Intermidiate state shown to users for feedback.
-- This was kept unchanged to show the Before feedback and After Feedback effect
-> <a href="https://preview.shorthand.com/cVWczl9KJEQdnJax" target="_blank">Before user review/research/critique</a>
+<a href="https://preview.shorthand.com/cVWczl9KJEQdnJax" target="_blank">Before user review/research/critique</a>

 ### User research

 #### Approach to interviewee selection and Interview objective
 <table>
   <tr>